2020 Penny Value Checker: Errors List,“D”, “S” & No Mint Mark Worth

 What appears to be an ordinary 2020 penny in your pocket change could actually be worth significantly more than one cent.

-While most modern pennies barely exceed face value, the 2020 U.S. pennies show notable premiums across different mint marks and conditions.
-The 2020 No Mint Mark penny can reach $8.64 in Mint State condition, while the Denver mint version (2020-D) tops out at $7.29.
-Most intriguingly, the 2020-S proof penny with Deep Cameo finish commands $12.50 – over 1,000 times its face value.
+While most modern pennies barely exceed face value, 2020 Lincoln Shield cents show notable premiums across different mint marks and conditions.
+The 2020 No Mint Mark penny (Philadelphia) can reach $760 in top Mint State condition, the Denver mint version (2020-D) tops out at an impressive $5,040 at auction, and the 2020-S proof penny with Deep Cameo (DCAM) finish — meaning maximum contrast between mirror-like fields and frosted design elements — commands up to $695.

-Even in well-circulated “Good” condition, these pennies trade for 14 to 23 cents – representing a 1,300% to 2,200% return over face value.
+Even in well-circulated “Good” condition, these pennies trade for 14 to 23 cents — representing a 1,300% to 2,200% return over face value.
 What makes these particular 2020 pennies more valuable than typical years, and how can collectors identify which ones are worth keeping?
-Let’s explore the factors that determine the true investment potential of 2020 pennies.
+Let’s explore every factor that determines the true value of 2020 pennies.

 2020 Penny Value By Variety